 The Bylaws of the Association attached hereto supersede and replace any previous bylaws of the Association and any amendments thereto.

 The Association is the authorized representative of the Owners of certain real property known as the Silver Springs Single Family, located in Summit County, State of Utah and more particularly described on Exhibit A attached hereto and incorporated herein by this reference.

+The Association is a member of the Silver Springs Master Homeowner’s Association, pursuant to that certain Developer-Homeowner Agreement, Silver Springs Subdivision, recorded January 5, 1990 as Summit Country Recorder Document 318770, Book 550 pp 111-130.

 This Declaration is adopted to define the rights of the Association and the Owners, to provide for a general plan for managing the Neighborhood, and in furtherance of the Association’s efforts to efficiently and economically provide a quality living environment and to enable the Association to protect and enhance the value of the Lots in the future.